-The designer's portfolio of work is the employer's primary tool for assessing the skills and talents of a prospective employee and is the student's most important asset in successfully gaining employment upon graduation.
-In this course students synthesize skills learned throughout the program, enhance and refine their portfolio, analyze and evaluate each other's work, and develop a professional presentation strategy for their portfolio.
+The designer's portfolio is a prospective employer's primary tool for assessing a designer's skills and talents.
+It is a student's most important asset in successfully gaining employment upon graduation.
+In this course, students synthesize skills learned throughout the program, enhance and refine their portfolio, analyze and evaluate each other's work, and develop a professional presentation strategy for their portfolio.
 They present their portfolio to a mock audience, demonstrating skills in portfolio composition and delivery that address the priorities of today's graphic design professionals.